Undergraduate Admissions (Dual Degree)

 - a bachelor's degree from a regionally accredited institution

-Current Whitworth students and transfer students applying for the five-year accelerated track should first apply at the undergraduate level and must demonstrate successful completion of all undergraduate major and general education requirements prior to starting the professional phase of the MSAT program.
-All students must gain acceptance through the graduate admission process.
+Current Whitworth students in the five-year accelerated track must demonstrate successful completion of all undergraduate major and general education requirements prior to starting the professional phase of the MSAT program.

 - completion online of Athletic Training application materials (including current résumé, written essay and references; no GRE required);

 - more than 60 observation hours documented in at least two different clinical location/practice settings (click here for Observation Hours Verification Form);

 - a successful interview with the AT program Admissions Committee (if needed);

 - an overall grade-point average (GPA) of 3.0 or higher (if your cumulative GPA is lower than 3.0 due to first- or second-year grades, we will consider the last 90 quarter/60 semester credits as your calculated GPA);

 - completion of the prerequisite courses listed below with a grade "C" or better within the last eight years.
 (Eight-year expiration does not apply to the psychology course.)
 Equivalent Whitworth courses are suggested in parentheses.
 Prerequisite courses must be completed prior to starting the MSAT cohort in July but do not need to be completed at the time of application.
 If requirements are in progress, please note the anticipated date on the Course Equivalency Worksheet.